2018 in books (LONG)

 - I like pirates books and The Isle of Gold by Jane Seven didn’t disappoint.
 An orphan begins to unravel the secret of her past and end up hidden as a man on a pirate’s ship, as she has always wanted to sail.
 Playing on legends, the story is nicely woven and wonderful.
 I want more!

-- I’ve known Jen Williams for some time as an author and follow her on Twotter like many authors but I had yet to read her books.
+- I’ve known Jen Williams for some time as an author and follow her on Twitter like I do with many others but I had yet to read her books.
 This has now been fixed :) I read both The Copper Promise from the The Copper Cat series and its short prequel Sorrow’s Isle.
 Good and very enjoyable fantasy with yet another female lead.
 I also have books from her other trilogy The Winnowing Flame to read in 2019.

 - Set in old Middle-East, The City of Brass by S.A.
 Chakraborty (again a first book) in The Daevabad Trilogy, tells the story of Nahri, a successful con-woman with healing magic who one say summons a dijnn warrior, pushing her into a near-war between the six djinn tribes in the legendary city of Deavabad, city of Brass.
 We see how she will use that power in the courts politics…